 - As the applicant, you must have a 4-year bachelor’s degree or the equivalency based on professional experience.

-- The proposed role in the United States must be one that would typically require a bachelor’s degree or the equivalency.
+- The proposed role in the United States must be one that would typically require a bachelor’s degree or equivalent.

-- Receive a job offer from a US employer who is willing to sponsor the E-3 visa.
+- Arrange a job offer from a U.S. employer who is willing to sponsor you for the E-3 visa.

-- Once the LCA is certified and supporting documentation is compiled schedule a visa appointment through the US Consulate in your region.
-In Australia, US Consulates in Sydney, Melbourne, and Perth review visa applications.
+- Once the LCA is certified and supporting documentation is compiled you or your legal team can schedule a visa appointment through the U.S. Consulate in your region.
+In Australia, U.S. Consulates in Sydney, Melbourne, and Perth review visa applications.

 - The applicant and any family members applying for the dependent E-3D visa attend the visa interview in-person, providing the required documentation and LCA to the Consular Officer for review.